What Is My Legal Obligation to Pay Employees?

 Wage complaints typically get started because an individual employee finds out that others are paid differently, that a portion of their pay isn't included (usually overtime), or a group of employees complains because they are not paid at all.

-If an employee has a wages complaint, whether it’s for regular pay, overtime wages, or vacation pay, they have the right to contact their state employment agency.
+If an employee has a wage complaint, whether it’s for regular pay, overtime wages, or vacation pay, they have the right to contact their state employment agency.
 This often results in an investigation by the employment agency and may lead to a lawsuit against the employer or a loss of a business license.
 Consequences include not only payment of back pay owed, but may include fines and penalties as well.

 How to Respond to Employee Wage Complaints

-The most important thing you can do to protect your business from wage complaints is to keep good records of amounts paid to employees.
+The most important thing you can do to protect your business from wage complaints is to keep good records of the amounts paid to employees.
 If your business receives a complaint about non-payment, this is the first thing a state or federal official will ask for.
 Other tips:

 - If the complaint is from one employee, take it seriously.
 Deal with it immediately before the employee gets more upset.